July 2, 2024

 Solar Power Plant Partnership for 153.5MW in Philippines

-CITICORE Renewable Energy Corp (CREC) and SMC Global Light & Power Corp (SGLP) have taken a major step forward in advancing renewable energy in the Philippines by partnering to develop a 153.5-megawatt solar power plant in Barangay Lucanin, Mariveles, Bataan.
-This collaboration marks a significant move towards boosting the country's renewable energy capacity and reinforces the Philippines' commitment to sustainable energy development.
+In a major step for renewable energy in the Philippines, CITICORE Renewable Energy Corp (CREC) is partnering with SMC Global Light & Power Corp (SGLP) to develop a 153.5-megawatt solar power plant in Barangay Lucanin, Mariveles, Bataan.
+This landmark collaboration marks a significant boost to the countryโ€™s renewable energy capacity and reinforces its commitment to sustainable development.

 Solar Power Plant Partnership Details

-This project is a key addition to CREC’s portfolio and aligns with its strategy to contribute approximately 1.0 gigawatt of solar energy capacity annually over the next five years.
-The initiative not only expands CREC’s solar capacity but also underscores the company's commitment to enhancing the energy mix in the Philippines.
-By reducing dependence on fossil fuels, this solar power plant will play a vital role in promoting environmental sustainability and energy security in the region.
+This project is a key addition to CRECโ€™s portfolio, aligning with its goal of adding approximately 1.0 gigawatt of solar capacity annually over the next five years.
+The initiative expands the company’s solar footprint and underscores its commitment to enhancing the Philippines’ energy mix.
+By reducing dependence on fossil fuels, the plant will play a vital role in promoting environmental sustainability and regional energy security.

 Expanding Solar Power Infrastructure